 |C1: Core Service - Preserve the state's archive of representative geologic materials from across the state and provide improved public access to the non-proprietary sample inventory in support of resource exploration, land management, and geologic education.|

 Target #1: Provide efficient, user-friendly online access to the Geologic Materials Center's sample inventory.

 Public Search Queries Using the GMC Online Inventory Interface

 Analysis of results and challenges: During FY2016, there was a drastic shift in tracking client access to the Geologic Materials Center (GMC) inventory.
 The former static file-based inventory to online inventory information was replaced by a more modern browser-based inventory search interface in January 2016.
 The new database-driven search engine allows users to quickly and easily view real-time details of the more than 700,000 sample inventory items before visiting the facility.
 This innovative and complex database and online search engine was developed in-house by DGGS staff and continues to serve user needs and receive positive feedback from industry.

-FY2018 was the first full fiscal year that users were directed to the new browser-based inventory search interface.
-This metric tracks the number of sessions initiated on the data server to search the inventory through the browser-based interface.
-The 3,130 user sessions in FY2018 was an order of magnitude lower than last year, as excitement and initial testing by the public has declined.
+FY2019 was the second full fiscal year that users were directed to the new browser-based inventory search interface.
+This metric tracks the number of distinct queries initiated on the data server to search the inventory through the browser-based interface.
+The 14,290 user sessions in FY2019 appears to be settling in to a baseline number as excitement and initial testing by the public has declined.
 The new browser-based format is addressing user needs, but will continue to be refined to improve the user experience.
-We estimate that the number of user search sessions in FY2019 will be similar to the original target.
+We estimate that the number of user search sessions in FY2020 will be similar to this year.

 Current as of December 24, 2019